oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 	* `recovery_window_in_days` - Number of days between the current and the earliest point of recoverability covered by automatic backups.
 This value applies to automatic backups.
 After a new automatic backup has been created, Oracle removes old automatic backups that are created before the window.
 When the value is updated, it is applied to all existing automatic backups.
 * `compartment_id` - The OCID of the compartment.
 * `db_unique_name` - The `DB_UNIQUE_NAME` of the Oracle Database being backed up.
-* `db_version` - Oracle Database version of the Autonomous Container Database
+* `db_version` - Oracle Database version of the Autonomous Container Database.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - The user-provided name for the Autonomous Container Database.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the Autonomous Container Database.
 * `infrastructure_type` - The infrastructure type this resource belongs to.
+* `kms_key_id` - The OCID of the key container that is used as the master encryption key in database transparent data encryption (TDE) operations.
 * `last_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last maintenance run.
 * `lifecycle_details` - Additional information about the current lifecycleState.
 * `maintenance_window` -